greg-barrett/instagram/README.md

   - Users can also search for posts by hashtag

-# Stack
+**Stack**
 - Ruby on Rails
 - Vanilla JS
 - Sass

-# Authentication
+**Authentication**
 - Devise

-# Image Uploads
+**Image Uploads**
 - Carrierwave

-# Online storage
+**Online storage**
 - Amazon AWS

-# Hosting
+**Hosting**
 - Heroku
 - https://insteadgram1.herokuapp.com/users/sign_in

-**User**
+**User Login**

 |username|password|
 |---|---|
 |jblanco|1234q|

 I am really happy with how this project turned out.
-I have been able to set up complex data models (which work!) and make a good looking front end.
-The site is not made for mobile but media queries have been used to give it a reasonable appearence.
+I have been able to set up complex data models (which work!) and make a good looking front-end.
+So far the site works in Firefox and on Iphone, other testing coming soon.

 There are endless features which I could add but it is time to move onto my next project.
 In the future I would like to add testing.
 This is something I have neglected in order to get the project to completion but I'd feel happier if I had tested along the way.
-I'm also a little disapointed how little js I;ve needed for this project but would like to look into how I could integrate vue compnents into Rails in the future.
+I'm also a little disappointed how little js I've needed for this project and would like to look into how I could integrate Vue components into Rails in the future.

-# Other imporvements
+**Other improvements**
 - Search by full name, username or email and get non exact matches
 - Add basic image filters for the posts
 - regex for passwords and usernames
-- Total refactor of partials and css which have become a little...damp
+- Total refactor of partials and CSS which have become a little...damp
 - Revise routes to bare essentials
 - Add post upload to header
 - Move the search feature out of the Tags controller...Shhhh!
 Don't tell anyone!